What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 But, keep in mind — Muhammad Ali did not actually lift weights.

-He had an extremely well-defined body because he did lots of bodyweight exercises, like jump ropes, shadowboxing, and running, but most of his muscular definition came from being lean, having a strict diet, and regularly boxing, reiterating the answer to “does boxing build muscle” is no.
+He had an extremely well-defined body because he did lots of bodyweight exercises, like jump ropes, shadowboxing, and running, but most of his muscular definition came from being lean, having a strict diet, and regularly boxing, reiterating that boxing alone does not build muscle.

 Many weightlifters or people who don’t box often would be quite surprised by this — Ali did literally zero form of weightlifting.

-Of course, he may have dabbled at some point in his life, but even still, developing a strong and lean body through boxing is clearly possible, and it is is clearly a good way to get into a 1000 calorie deficit.
+Of course, he may have dabbled at some point in his life, but even still, developing a strong and lean body through boxing is clearly possible, and it is a good way to learn to effortlessly lose weight, getting into a 1000 calorie deficit.

 Mike Israetel Arm Muscles (Bodybuilder)